-- (2) If a document is given to the Authority under subsection (1), the Authority may make a copy of, or take an extract from, it. - (3) A person given a notice under subsection (1) must not fail, without a reasonable excuse, to give the Authority the information the person is required to give by the notice.

-(4) For subsection (3), it is a reasonable excuse for an individual to fail to give information, if giving the information might tend to incriminate the individual.
+- licensee or person to give the Authority information, including a document, relevant to the inquiry. - (2) If a document is given to the Authority under subsection (1), the Authority may make a copy of, or take an extract from, it. - (3) A person given a notice under subsection (1) must not fail, without a reasonable excuse, to give the Authority the information the person is required to give by the notice. - Maximum penalty-60 penalty units. - (4) For subsection (3), it is a reasonable excuse for an individual to fail to give information, if giving the information might tend to incriminate the individual.